 Whilst all guitars are essentially played in the same way, they are not created equally.
 Most people will tell you to buy acoustic first.
-The usual reasoning being that the strings are thicker and harder to push down, and it is better for conditioning your fingers to move on to electric later.
+The usual reasoning is that the strings are thicker and harder to push down. it is better for conditioning your fingers to move on to electric later.
 Whilst that’s true to an extent, there’s a lot more to consider than that when deciding whether acoustic or electric guitars are better for beginners.
-Let’s start off by taking a look at the difference between electric vs acoustic guitar.
+Let’s start off by taking a look at the difference between electric vs acoustic guitars.

 Electric Vs Acoustic Guitar: What’s The Difference?